 Focuses on managerial issues related to digital enterprises: benefits and opportunities as supported and enabled by internet technologies and modern information technology applications; security, legal and ethical issues; and the role of government.
 The unit uses a text but also relies heavily on web-based materials.

-- Digital enterprise basics & Technology foundations for digital enterprise
+- Digital enterprise basics and technology foundations for digital enterprise

-- Business to consumer (B2C) (E-tailing & Internet marketing) & Business to business (B2B) digital business
+- Business to consumer (B2C) (E-tailing and Internet marketing) and business to business (B2B) digital business

 - Mobile enterprise, Social networks and Other types of digital enterprise

 - Success factors, challenges/critical issues, and future directions.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|

 |1||examine the technologies and technology applications which enable digital enterprises for business||Intellectual rigour||Creativity||Knowledge of a discipline|

 |2||develop and apply expertise in recognising and analysing digital enterprise opportunities||Intellectual rigour||Creativity||Knowledge of a discipline|

 |3||examine security, ethical, societal, political, legal and global issues relating to digital enterprises||Ethical practice||Knowledge of a discipline||Cultural competence|